-Grouping & Layering Plants
+Grouping Plants

-Clustering plants: Group compatible plants that have similar growing requirements (i.e., sun, soil, and water requirements) together, looking to nature as a guide.
-In order for plants to not just survive, but thrive, they should be planted in growing conditions that are compatible with their needs.
-Planting several plants (3-5) of the same species close together is a good practice as well.
-By grouping plants of the same species, we better support pollinators by providing foraging opportunities closer together.
+When naturescaping, look to nature as a guide.
+Use the "right plant, right place" concept to group together compatible plants that have similar growing requirements (i.e., sun, soil, water).

+Planting an odd number of plants (3-5-7) of the same species close together is a good practice.
+By grouping plants of the same species, we better support pollinators by offering foraging opportunities closer together.